anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 * Fixed the need to have <code>class="imagebox"</code> added to image links

 = 1.5 =
-* Rebuilt Lightbox Plus to utilize ColorBox for its image overlay functions
+* Rebuilt Lightbox Plus to utilize Colorbox for its image overlay functions
  * Supports photos, photo groups, slideshow, ajax, inline, and iframed content.
  * Appearance is completely controlled through CSS so users can restyle the box.
  * Written in jQuery plugin format and can be chained with other jQuery commands.
  * Generates W3C valid XHTML and CSS, adds no JS global variables & passes JSLint.
 * <strong>README!</strong> - If you are upgrading from a previous version you will need to reset your Lightbox Plus settings as they have all changed and the old values are no longer useful.
 * <strong>README!</strong> - There is a reset button that will remove your old options and replace them with the new options, Lightbox Plus will act funny until you either reset it or update the settings.
 * <strong>README!</strong> - If you have custom styles back them up before proceeding.
-You will need to convert them to the new directory and ColorBox format to use them again.
+You will need to convert them to the new directory and Colorbox format to use them again.
 * <strong>README!</strong> - Only the black and white existing styles have been ported to the new format, it is very easy to convert any of the other color styles to the new format.
 * Added reset button to allow for resetting to default settings.
 * Tested In: Firefox 2, 3, Safari 3, 4, Opera 9, 10, Chrome 1, 2, Internet Explorer 6, 7, 8.